calvinlau/Score-board/readme.md

 - Use `ConcurrentHashMap<String, UserSession>` to store the data, the key is session key.
 - Creating session, generate key by UUID, then put into ConcurrentHashMap.
 - Get session will get O(1) average runtime to retrieve user session.
-- When server started, jvm will start a clean up task for space performance and logout, that task will execute per 10 seconds.
+- When server started, jvm will start a clean up task for space performance and logout, that task will execute per 10 seconds default.
 - Clean up expired and duplicated session for single user, eventually consistent.
+- The reason why I didn't use userId as the key because of query a session key will cost O(n) to traverse a map or adding another map which will a little more complicated.

 #### Score
 Initially, I tried to work with post score as the following code to hold everything in memory: